 A special early excerpt from the forthcoming Medium-Term Coal Market Report 2013

 10 December 2013

-The IEA will publish Medium-Term Coal Market Report 2013 on Monday, December 16.
-Below please find a special early excerpt from the publication that also appears in the latest issue of IEA Energy: The Journal of the International Energy Agency.
+The IEA will publish Medium-Term Coal Market Report 2013 on Monday, December 16.* Below please find a special early excerpt from the publication that first appeared in Issue 5 of IEA Energy: The Journal of the International Energy Agency.

 What is the price of coal?
 That is the first question that usually arises when talking about this fuel.
 But the only answer is another question: which price?